Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Conclusion

-\emph{Summary and discussions}.~To summarize, our experiments provide conclusive evidences for NHDS and D-NHSE in a 2D acoustic Chern insulator.
+To summarize, our experiments provide conclusive evidences for NHDS and D-NHSE in a 2D acoustic Chern insulator.
 In the Hermitian limit, dislocations host zero-energy states in the ${\rm M}$ phase, consistent with the bulk-defect correspondence~\cite{Ran2009OnedimensionalTopologicallyProtected, JuricicPRL2012, SlagerNatPhys2012}.
 Under moderate NH perturbations, these states persist within the line gap.
 As the perturbation strength increases, we observe a localization-delocalization transition for NHDS as they gradually spread and merge with bulk states under PBCs when the system approaches the shore of hosting EPs in the Brillouin zone~\cite{Panigrahi2022NonHermitianDislocationModes}.
 By contrast, the D-NHSE appears for any arbitrary strength of NH perturbations, when the direction of the conventional NHSE is orthogonal to the Burgers vector.

+Beyond their fundamental significance, these phenomena point toward specific applications in acoustic device engineering.
+For instance, the NHDS, which exhibits line-gap protected localization only within a specific spectral window, can serve as the basis for frequency-selective acoustic concentrators or filters.
+Conversely, the D-NHSE, which funnels bulk energy toward the dislocation core, suggests a mechanism for high-sensitivity sensing.
+The resulting intensity accumulation at the defect core can naturally amplify the system's response to minute local perturbations, such as mass loading or structural defects.
 Our results not only bridge the gap between NH band topology and defect physics but also establish crystalline defects as a universal tool for probing NH topological matter.